-Computer Aided Design (CAD) is an essential part of many streams of engineering.
+Computer Aided Design (CAD) is an essential part of many engineering streams.
 CAD is professionally used in architecture, auto parts design, space shuttle research, aeronautics, bridge construction, interior design, and even clothing and jewelry.

-A number of professional-grade CAD programs like SolidWorks and Autodesk AutoCAD are not natively supported on the Linux platform.
-So today we’ll be having a look at the top CAD programs available for Linux.
-Let’s dive right in.
+Several professional-grade CAD programs like SolidWorks and Autodesk AutoCAD are not natively supported on the Linux platform.

 Best CAD Software available for Linux